N.Y. regional text messaging legislation

-Counties have been quite active in setting up regional laws outlawing texting while driving.
+Prior to the get-tough moves in Albany, counties in New York state had been quite active in setting up regional laws outlawing texting while driving.
+(See background below.)

 (View New York state texting and driving legislation.)

-Erie County (Buffalo area) legislators have approved a local law that treats text messaging as a primary traffic offense, meaning law officers can pull over violators for that reason alone.
-The fine will be $150.
-The ban was OK’d in a unanimous vote of the Erie County Legislature on Oct.
-22, 2009.
-The county executive needs to sign off on the new law and plans to hold a public meeting first.
+Erie County (Buffalo area) has enacted a local distracted driving law that treats text messaging as a primary traffic offense, meaning law officers can pull over violators for that reason alone.
+The fine for texting in Erie County is $150.
+County executive Chris Collins signed off on the law in November 2009.

 The Erie County bill’s other sponsor, Timothy Wroblewski, D-West Seneca, says: “Frankly, the (text messaging) legislation pending in Albany … does not go far enough.”